scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 ### Context Bounds

 Context bounds are the same in both language versions.
-They expand to `implicit` parameters in Scala 2 and also in Scala 3.0.
-They will expand to context parameters from Scala 3.1 on.
+They expand to the respective forms of implicit parameters.

+**Note:** To ease migration, context bounds in Dotty map for a limited time to old-style implicit parameters for which arguments can be passed either in a using clause or in a normal argument list.
+Once old-style implicits are deprecated, context bounds will map to with clauses instead.

 ### Extension Methods